Hot, humid weather likely in most plain areas of country

 Hot and humid weather is likely in most plain areas of the country during the next twelve hours.

-Rain-wind/thundershower is expected in Kashmir, Pothohar region, Islamabad, Punjab, northeast Balochistan, and Khyber Pakhtunkhwa.

-Heavyfalls are also likely at isolated places in Pothohar region, Kashmir and upper Khyber Pakhtunkhwa during the forecast period.
+However, Rain-wind/thundershower is expected in Kashmir, Pothohar region, Islamabad, Punjab, northeast Balochistan and Khyber Pakhtunkhwa.
+Heavyfalls are also likely at isolated places in Kashmir and Northeast Punjab, Potohar region, Islamabad, upper Khyber Pakhtunkhwa during the forecast period.

 Temperature of some major cities recorded this morning:

-Islamabad and Giglit twenty-six degree centigrade, Lahore twenty-nine, Karachi thirty, Peshawar twenty-seven, Quetta twenty-five, Murree seventeen and Muzaffarabad twenty-three degree centigrade.
+Islamabad twenty-six degree centigrade, Lahore and Peshawar twenty-nine, Karachi thirty, Quetta twenty-five, Gilgit twenty-two, Murree seventeen and Muzaffarabad twenty-five degree centigrade.

-According to weather forecast of Met Office for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with chances of rain-wind/thundershower is expected in Srinagar, Jammu, Leh, Shopian and Baramulla and cloudy weather with chances of rain wind thundershower in Pulwama and Anantnag.
+According to weather forecast of Met Office for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with chances of rain-wind and thundershower is expected in Srinagar, Jammu, Leh, Shopian, Baramula, Pulwama and Anantnag.

 Temperature recorded this morning:

-Srinagar and Pulwama fourteen degree centigrade, Jammu twenty-five, Leh thirteen, Anantnag and Baramulla fifteen and Shopian sixteen degree centigrade.
+Srinagar and Anantnag twenty-two degree centigrade, Pulwama and Baramula twenty-one, Shopian twenty, Jammu twenty-seven and Leh fifteen degree centigrade.